ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  **Setup effort:** How much effort is necessary to set up an effective test suite.

- e following chart summarizes how the five paradigms map to these metrics.
+The following chart summarizes how the five paradigms map to these metrics.
 Note that there is no one perfect test paradigm; each has tradeoffs, and I encourage you to think carefully about which tradeoffs make sense for your company and codebase. e right answer is usually a blend of different test paradigms, using each type of test where it adds the most value in your application.

 TABLE: 5 TESTING TYPE PARADIGMS